Neats29/neats29.github.io/README.md

 - The theme https://github.com/klugjo/hexo-theme-phantom

-**2022 update:**
-The hexo-renderer-sass package which is a dependency for the theme, uses node-sass which has been deprecated.
-There is a fix for it but it hasn't been merged, so I used [this fork](https://github.com/knksmith57/hexo-renderer-sass/pull/46) for the time being.

 The "mode" argument must be of type number.
 Received an instance of Object - this error means that we are using the wrong version of node so change it with nvm